March 19, 2026

 missing image missing image

-Before the Royal Mint struck the 1813 tokens, the States of Jersey requested that the Soho Mint make this coinage.
-It is interesting to note that the three different types of tokens were requested: Since the Privy Council warned that the making of these tokens by a private mint might by punishable by law, Matthew Boulton declined to make them.
+Before the Royal Mint struck the 1813 tokens, the States of Jersey requested that the Soho Mint make their coinage.
+It is interesting to note that three different denomiations of tokens were requested: Since the Privy Council warned that the making of these tokens by a private mint might by punishable by law, Matthew Boulton declined to make them.
 Eventually, the Royal Mint struck only the eighteen pence and three shillings tokens.

 Jersey